Kiss You While You Sleep

 Me and some of the other kids moved into this red brick dormitory in Otahuhu with fancy arches and stained glass.
 We were close to a Samoan butchery, a Rarotongan bottle shop, an Afghani bakery.
 We helped out on the wards.
 We sat in on consultations.
 Old ladies stopped us on the street for praise, as if we were real legitimate docs.
-Me and my people limped into the tavern every morning at 10 for karaoke and to suck shots from 100ml syringes.
+Me and my people limped into the tavern every morning at 10 for karaoke and pool.
 Old gambling addicts bought us beers and praised us.

 Instead of kissing those lips I draped a towel over her, stepped into fresh beach shorts and jandals and a Hawaiian shirt I found on the floor of some dude snoring in a bedroom with three naked med students piled around him.

 I walked to my Grand Round picking bits of bacon out of my ears.
+The city was waking up, even the birds were groggy, but us doctors had to get ahead.
 Dr Harkanwal Jodhi, Godfather of Anaesthesiology, was in the front of the meeting room, illuminated by the projector, asking everybody if they could explain the TCSC of having an airway blocked.

 TCSC… Total Combined Status… Circuit?
 No, Consequences.
 Everything in anaesthesia is consequences.